 Taxpayers who are subject to the AMT will typically find that their property tax deduction results in little or no reduction in their overall federal tax liability.
 This was the case before the new tax law took effect and it's still the case in 2018 and going forward under the terms of the TCJA.

 Year-End Tax Planning Using Property Taxes Has Changed, Too

 Taxpayers used to be able to pre-pay the next installment of their property tax before the end of the year to help boost their itemized deductions in the immediate year.
 Unfortunately, that also changed with the TCJA, at least to some extent.

 These taxes were previously deductible in the year you paid them, not necessarily the year they technically came due.
 For example, you might have paid your spring property tax installment in advance in December before the current year ended.
 This would increase the amount of property tax you paid during the year ending in December and increase the amount of your deduction for that tax year.

-With the tax law change looming in January 2018, hordes of taxpayers attempted to do this so they could claim their property tax deduction without limit for the 2017 tax year.
+Hordes of taxpayers attempted to do this in late 2017 when the tax law change was looming in January 2018.
+They wanted to claim their property tax deduction without limit for the 2017 tax year.
 This prompted the IRS to issue a ruling that these taxes would only be deductible if they had already been assessed by the tax authority.

 In other words, you can't take an educated guess as to what your property taxes would be and pay them in advance.
 You must have received a statement from your tax authority stating the exact amount you owe.
 This is expected to continue to be the case in future years.